pivot-access-ltd/bma-offline-docs/src/maas-concepts-and-terms-reference-5416.md

 A space is a logical grouping of subnets that can communicate with one another.
 Spaces can be arranged to group subnets according to various parameters.
 One of the most common examples is a DMZ space, which might group subnets presenting a web interface to the public Internet.
 Behind this DMZ would be specific applications that aren't allowed to interact directly with the user, but instead must interact with a Web UI in the DMZ space.
 MAAS does not create a default space during installation.

-Spaces facilitate machine acquisition for [Juju](https://jaas.ai/).
+Spaces facilitate machine allocation for [Juju](https://jaas.ai/).
 See [Juju network spaces](https://jaas.ai/docs/spaces) for more details.

 <a href="#heading--tags"><h2 id="heading--tags">Tags</h2></a>